jghauser/follow-md-links.nvim/README.md

 }
 ```

-As this plugin uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links, you will need that plugin, and you will need to make sure you have the treesitter markdown parser installed.
-You can check whether that is the case by looking at the markdown entry in `:checkhealth nvim-treesitter` (there should be a tick in the "H" column).
-If the markdown parser is missing, install it with `TSInstall markdown` or by adding it to `ensure_installed` in your nvim-treesitter setup function.
+As this plugin uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links, you will need that plugin, and you will need to make sure you have the treesitter markdown and markdown_inline parsers installed.
+You can check whether that is the case by looking at the entries in `:checkhealth nvim-treesitter` (there should be a tick in the "H" column).
+If the markdown parsers are missing, install it with `TSInstall markdown markdown_inline` or by adding them to `ensure_installed` in your nvim-treesitter setup function.

 ## Configuration